ja-guzzle/docs/docs/How to guides/Administration/Security/Azure Single Sign On.md

 Step 5 : Enter all below necessary details

-1. Client Id
+1. Client Id            < Id of client >

-2. Client Secret
+2. Client Secret        < You can give client secret as manual or by providing key vault name and secret name >

-3. Tenant Id
+3. Tenant Id            < Tenant Id >

-4. Redirect URI
+4. Redirect URI         < Url to which you have to redirect when Guzzle will open. >

-Step 6 : Click on Save
+Step 6 : Click on Save  < To save this properties click on save. >

 Step 7 : Create User